AIWG International Conference in Berlin, October 2019/ Picture: Julius Matuschik

 .

 The AIWG International Programme brings together academic and fieldwork experts from Germany, Europe and North America to discuss the development of religion, social life and the commitment of Muslims in European and North American societies.
 More specifically, we explore theological approaches as well as sociological issues and case studies, thereby assembling academic and practical knowledge by bringing different experts together to address key issues.
-The Federal Foreign Office supports the main activities of the International Programme of the AIWG.

 Our aim is to stimulate sustainable solutions to current questions connected with Muslim life and religion in Germany, the European and broader context by connecting knowledge and expertise from both inside and outside the universities in an interdisciplinary manner.